 Common Symptoms

 Symptoms of insomnia may include difficulty falling asleep, staying asleep, or waking too early despite having enough opportunity to sleep.
-When this happens regularly, it can make daily life become more challenging, affecting things like focus, energy and mood.
-These symptoms typically occur at least three nights per week and last more than three months.
+When this happens regularly, it can make daily life more challenging, affecting focus, energy, and mood.
+Symptoms typically occur at least 3 nights per week and persists more than 3 months.

 Treatment Approach